pikarpov-LANL/Sapsan/README.md

 -------
+Sapsan has a BSD-style license, as found in the [LICENSE](https://github.com/pikarpov-LANL/Sapsan/blob/master/LICENSE) file.

 © (or copyright) 2019.
 Triad National Security, LLC.
 All rights reserved.
 This program was produced under U.S. Government contract 89233218CNA000001 for Los Alamos